nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

 ![](https://d10smlm4r150o9.cloudfront.net/blog/it/2022/cinqueterre/IMG_4809.jpg)

+Water and food are the most important considerations when you're trail running.
 Water is easy to come by if you don’t mind drinking tap water.
 All of the cities have water fountains in the center.
 I filled up at Vernazza, Corniglia, and Riomaggiore.
 For food, there are supermarkets and bakeries in all the cities.
 But I’d recommend bringing some with you if you can.
 Depending on how early to leave, the supermarkets and bakeries might not be open.
 I brought a banana, some bread, and a few energy gels (carbohydrates and sugars).

 ## Cost